Fida: Plot

-Jai escapes from the apartment but is shot off in the train by a police officer.
-Jai falls down the river on the railway bridge Jai river drowning even though his body is not found, he is presumed dead.
+Jai escapes from the apartment but is shot in the train by a police officer.
+He falls off the railway bridge into a river and is presumed dead.
 Two months later, Neha and Vikram start getting anonymous phone calls.
 Neha believes that the calls are from Jai and that he is still alive.
-Jai, who is very much alive, is bent on getting revenge on both Neha and Vikram.

-He Stays at Sonia's place and reveals how he escaped from the river and entered a ship and was in for 2 months conspiring how to make Neha and Vikram's life hell.
+Jai, who is very much alive, is bent on revenge on both Neha and Vikram.
+He stays at Sonia's place and reveals how he escaped from the river and entered a ship and was in for 2 months conspiring how to make Neha and Vikram's lives hell.

-Jai makes life miserable for both Vikram and Neha.
-One day when Neha and Vikram go out for a movie, Vikram finds Neha hanging by her neck in the toilet, and Neha confirms that Jai is alive.
+One day, Vikram finds Neha hanging by her neck in the toilet, and Neha confirms that Jai is alive.
 Vikram, out of rage, tracks Jai down and severely beats him up, threatening to murder him if he comes back into their lives again.
 Vikram then reports Jai to Babu Anna, thus giving him a whiff of the affair.
-This does not deter Jai as he later blackmails Vikram by kidnapping Neha, forcing him to turn himself in.
+This does not deter Jai, as he later blackmails Vikram by kidnapping Neha, forcing him to turn himself in.
 Vikram obliges and is led to Neha; however, all three are intercepted and taken hostage by Babu Anna and his gang, demanding all his money from them.
 Jai cleverly deflects Anna and forces Vikram to transfer Anna's money back into his account.
 Catching them off guard, Jai and Vikram finish Anna and his gang.

 In the melee, Vikram has Jai cornered, but Jai finally overpowers him.
 However, Neha strikes Jai hard from behind, allowing Vikram to gun Jai down.
 Vikram and Neha mock Jai as they watch him struggle with his fatal injuries.
-Jai stuns the two by rising with Babu Anna's gun and shoots Neha in the forehead, killing her instantly, to Vikram's horror.
-Jai collapses and boasts about settling the score for once whilst finally succumbing to his injuries, leaving Vikram alone to grieve over Neha's corpse.
-Later, a news report reveals that somebody has made a very hefty and generous donation to the Missionary Charity Fund, whilst Vikram is shown heading out in a boat.
-Thus it is implied that Vikram gave away all of Babu Anna's money to charity as he no longer has any good use for it.
+Jai stuns the two by rising with Babu Anna's gun and shooting Neha in the forehead, killing her instantly, to Vikram's horror.
+Jai collapses and boasts about settling the score for once while finally succumbing to his injuries, leaving Vikram alone to grieve over Neha's corpse.
+Later, a news report reveals that somebody has made a very generous donation to the Missionary Charity Fund, while Vikram is shown heading out in a boat.
+It is implied that Vikram gave away all of Babu Anna's money to charity, as he no longer has any good use for it.